Intelligent software helps increase visibility and resilience

 The retail sector showed the high- est level of coupling in its supply chain.
 Given low margins and short product shelf lives, this again seems intuitive.
 The runner-up is the engineering and manufacturing sector, where businesses follow make-to-order practices with tight schedules.
 In third place is the life sciences and healthcare sector, which is driven by defined shelf lives and the need for accredited suppliers.

 Regardless of their industries, 85 percent of the respondents stated that they suffered significant losses due to supply chain disruptions in 2012.
-They experienced 11 supply chain disrup- tions that totaled an average loss of
+They experienced 11 supply chain disrup- tions that totaled an average loss of $3.4 million.
+The majority of these harmful events are cumbersome but not dread- ful.
+However, for 14 of the businesses, one single disruption event caused costs in excess of $500,000.
+For two enterprises, the losses for a single event skyrocketed up to double-digit million dollar numbers.
+In the worst case, respondents reported impacts exceeding $100 million.

 Even for major corporations, such costs have devastating effects on their performance goals.
-Heavy disruptions especially affected the life sciences and healthcare sector, and businesses in the automotive industry experienced losses above
+Heavy disruptions especially affected the life sciences and healthcare sector, and businesses in the automotive industry experienced losses above $1 million.
+The results are summa- rized in Figure 2.

 The respondents indicated that on average their companies dedicate 1.8 percent of their total logistics budget to managing risk in their supply chains.
-In absolute numbers, this translates to spending
+In absolute numbers, this translates to spending $2.3 million on proactive risk management measures, such as data, tools and consulting services that moni- tor supply chain risk.
+A median of seven specialists are in charge of managing risk in the respondents' supply chains.

 Supply chain risk: The knowledge gap